-- Do the math on balance transfer fees: Paying a balance transfer fee is generally worth it since fees cost 3 percent or 5 percent of your balance at most and you only pay the fee once, whereas the average credit card interest rate is well over 16 percent.
+- Do the math on balance transfer fees: Paying a balance transfer fee is generally worth it since fees cost 3 percent or 5 percent of your balance at most and you only pay the fee once, whereas the average credit card interest rate is around 16 percent.
 Still, you should use a balance transfer fee calculator to determine how much you could save, even after paying a balance transfer fee.

 - Look at the ongoing variable rates: Keep in mind that introductory rates don’t last forever, and make sure you know how the variable rates on cards you’re considering stack up.
 If you don’t pay off your debt during your card’s introductory period, you’ll be stuck paying the variable interest rate after that.

 - Look for cards that offer perks you’ll use: Also consider whether the cards you’re researching offer any benefits that make them worth keeping for the long haul.
-You may want to consider cards that offer rewards, or ones that offer travel perks or insurance benefits.
+You may want to consider cards that offer rewards or ones that offer travel perks or insurance benefits.

 Balance transfer alternatives

 If you don’t want to pay a balance transfer fee but do want to pay off debt faster, there are other options you can consider.
-For example, you could look into personal loans, which let you qualify for fixed interest rates, fixed monthly payments and a fixed repayment schedule, often without any added fees.

-Finally, don’t forget that you can pay off debt the old-fashioned way, either by funneling all the money you can toward your cards as fast as you can or by using the debt snowball or debt avalanche method.
+Finally, don’t forget that you can pay off debt the old-fashioned way, either by funneling all the money you can toward your cards as fast as you can or by using the debt snowball or debt avalanche methods.